Dom-Mc/neighborhood_devise_app/README.md

 end
 ```

-+ Optionally you can simply add new behavior to it (useful for triggering background jobs or logging events during certain actions.):
++ Optionally you can add new behavior (useful for triggering background jobs or logging events during certain actions):

 ```ruby
 class Users::SessionsController < Devise::SessionsController